planetlabs/datalake/README.md

 the only relevant time.
 It is required.

 end: This is the time of the last event in the file in milliseconds since the epoch.
-If it is not present, the file represents a snapshot of something like a weekly report.
+If the key is not present or if the value is `None`, the file represents a snapshot of something like a weekly report where only one date (`start`) is relevant.

 path: The absolute path to the file in the originating filesystem.